Privacy Notice

 Changes to this privacy notice

-Right to complain to the Information Commissioner’s Office
+Right to complain to us and the Information Commissioner’s Office

 Making a complaint will not affect any other legal rights or remedies that you have.
 More information can be found on the ICO website: https://ico.org.uk/ and the Information Commissioner’s Office can be contacted by post, phone, fax or email as follows: